lsp-plugins/lsp-plugins/README.md

 You may build plugins from scratch.

+The build process doesn't differ much for GNU/Linux, FreeBSD or Windows.
+Build of JACK standalone versions for Windows is yet not supported.

-For successful build you need the following packages to be installed:
+For successful build for Linux/FreeBSD you need the following packages to be installed:
   * gcc >= 4.7 OR clang >= 10.0.1
   * gcc-c++ >= 4.7 OR clang-c++ >= 10.0.1
   * libgcc_s1 >= 5.2